Objects in the Rear View Mirror May Appear Closer Than They Are: Single release and reception

-The song was the sixth track from Bat Out of Hell II: Back into Hell released as a single.
+The song was the third track from Bat Out of Hell II: Back into Hell released as a single.
 It reached number 38 on the US Billboard Hot 100, and number 26 on the UK Singles Chart and Canada's RPM Top Singles chart.
 On the latter chart, it stayed at that position for four weeks.
 In Australia, the single peaked at number 52 in June 1994.
 The UK Virgin release also featured two tracks performed live in New York City in July 1993: "All Revved Up with No Place to Go" and "Two Out of Three Ain't Bad."
 Other versions included live renditions of "Rock and Roll Dreams Come Through", "Masculine" and his cover of "Roll Over Beethoven".
 Like the album and other singles from Bat II, the artwork for the cover was by Michael Whelan.
 The graphic also appears alongside the song's lyrics in the album's booklet.

 The length and narrative led Q magazine to call the song a "near-Springsteen parody ballad."
 It remains a major favorite with Meat Loaf's fans thanks to its autobiographical quality.
 When Meat Loaf performed the song at the Royal Albert Hall in London in October 2006, one reviewer called the "little known but well loved song" a "showstopper."